Doggy paws are sensitive things.

 - 2 tablespoons beeswax (clean and render your own or buy beeswax pastilles from Amazon here)

 - 1 tablespoon olive oil

-- 1 tablespoon castor oil (find organic castor oil here)
+- 1 tablespoon castor oil (find organic castor oil on Amazon here)

 - a container to put it in, such as a small metal tin, or silicone molds for easy application – you can also use balm sticks which I’ll show you how to do in a bit.